-The accreditation number for the Monroe County Community College program is 200295.
-The public can access the board exam pass rate, program attrition, job placement and other important outcomes of interest through the CoARC website (www.coarc.com).
+The public can access the board exam pass rate, program attrition, job placement, and other important outcomes of interest through the CoARC website (www.coarc.com).
 This would also show the MCCC Respiratory Therapy Program outcomes in comparison to all programs in the United States arranged by state.

 The MCCC RT program is required to maintain accreditation from CoARC for graduates to be eligible to take board exams for the registered respiratory therapist (RRT) credential administered by the National Board for Respiratory Care (NBRC).
 As part of the accreditation process, the MCCC program does a yearly formal evaluation of the program and its resources by the students, graduates, employers, advisory committee members, and program personnel.
-Students will be provided access to the survey with the hope that there will be serious, and thoughtful answers, responses, and comments to help improve the program.
+Students will be provided access to the survey with the hope that there will be serious and thoughtful answers, responses, and comments to help improve the program.